Americium(III) hydroxide: Synthesis

-Am + (COOH)2 → Am(COO)2

 The americium oxalate is then added to a platinum combustion boat to undergo calcination.
 The americium oxalate is dried in a furnace and will begin to decompose at 350 °C. When decomposition begins to occur, the oxalate will turn into the desired black americium dioxide.
-To ensure no oxalate remains in the americium dioxide, the oven temperature is increased to and held at 800 °C then slowly allowed to cool to room temperature.
+To ensure no oxalate remains in the americium dioxide, the oven temperature is increased to and held at 800 °C and then slowly allowed to cool to room temperature.

-Am(COO)2 → AmO2

-The americium dioxide is heated once more, to about 600 °C, in the presence of hydrogen, to produce americium(III) oxide.
+The americium dioxide is heated again, to about 600 °C, in the presence of hydrogen, to produce americium(III) oxide.

-2AmO2 + H2O → Am2O3 + O2 + H2

 The final step involves the hydrolysis of the americium(III) oxide, to produce the final product, americium(III) hydroxide.